Eczema Flare Ups - Featured Image

 These symptoms can make it difficult for people to do simple tasks such as eating or brushing their teeth.
 If you are experiencing these other symptoms during a flare-up, it is important to receive proper treatment from your doctor.

 Most people with eczema will experience flare-ups that appear suddenly and last between two days and three weeks.
-One of the most important steps one can take in managing and easing the symptoms of an eczema flare up is also one of the most difficult- resist the urge to scratch.
+One of the most important steps one can take in managing and easing the symptoms of an eczema flare up is also one of the most difficult.
+Simply put, resist the urge to scratch.

-Scratching the skin can lead to further irritation, inflammation and even infection.
+Scratching dry skin can also lead to further irritation, inflammation and even infection.
 It can also cause permanent damage to the skin, which can make future flare-ups more likely and more severe.
+It can also make current symptoms worsen.

 In order to resist scratching, it is important to find other ways to soothe the itch such as using a cool compress or taking a cool bath.
 Applying a moisturizer to the affected area can also help to ease the itch and prevent further damage to the skin.

 One of the best ways to instantly get relief from the intense desire to scratch is to use Dermeleve® anti itch cream.
-Dermeleve® starts working right away, and lasts for hours.
-What’s more; due to the fact that Dermeleve® contains no corticosteroids like hydrocortisone, you are not at risk for some of the very common yet lesser known side effects of long term topical steroid use.
+Dermeleve starts working right away, and lasts for hours.
+Dermeleve contains no corticosteroids like hydrocortisone.
+This means you are not at risk for some of the very common yet lesser known side effects of long term topical steroid use.

 A box and tubes of Dermeleve

-While there is no cure for eczema, you can still avoid some of the most uncomfortable and unsightly symptoms by taking some simple precautions to minimize the chance of triggering a flare up.
+While there is no cure for eczema, you can still avoid some of the most uncomfortable and unsightly symptoms.
+Taking some simple precautions can minimize the chance of triggering a flare up.

 1. Keep your hands moisturized